 Deciding to dismiss an employee is often a difficult decision, but it may be essential if that employee has been underperforming, where misconduct is involved, or when business need dictates that they are no longer required.

-It is vital that your organisation follows the correct redundancy process from the outset, in order to protect your business from significant liabilities if you are later found to have acted unfairly.
+It is vital that your organisation follows the correct process from the outset, in order to protect your business from significant liabilities.

 Legal claims arising from dismissal (whether redundancy or otherwise) include: